-^{)} Employees refers not only to wage earners but also to owners working in the company without being employees and to consultants in a position of dependence on the enterprise.
+\) The term employee here refers not only to salaried workers but also to owners working in the enterprise without being employees and consultants who are in a position of dependence on the enterprise. \\) Data from the latest approved accounting period is taken into account.
+In order for a threshold to be

-The table below shows the maximum support level that can be provided to actors for research and development projects.
-However, the Swedish Energy Agency may grant a lower support level.
+The table below shows the maximum aid intensity that can be provided to actors for research and development projects.

 Table 3.
-Overview of maximum support levels
+Overview of maximum aid intensities